-When you take delivery of your new Forest River Inc. recreational vehicle, you are provided with an emergency roadside assistance service - free.
+When you take delivery of your new Forest River Inc. recreational vehicle, you are automatically registered with an emergency roadside assistance service - free for one year from date of purchase.
 We've teamed up with the largest RV emergency roadside assistance company in the country to give you immediate access to fast, dependable service when and where you need it.
 This is a comprehensive emergency roadside service that is available to you 24/7, around the clock.